 When someone introduces a belief into the public arena, dialogue about the belief is appropriate.
 My friend, who is in the process of shopping for a new car, approaches me and asks what I think about the model of Ford she's interested in.
 During the conversation, she tells me that she would never buy a foreign car because cars made in America are far more reliable than imports.
 She's serious.
 I'm probably going to suggest that she's wrong.

 Religious beliefs are not any different.
 They are not entitled to special treatment simply because they are religious.
 When they are expressed in public, they are open to discussion, disagreement, and yes, even mockery and ridicule.

-In the small Mississippi town where I live, there is an annual Easter tradition where a Baptist pastor and his associates cary a large wooden cross roughly 7 miles down one of the busiest sections of road in the town.
-This has gone on for 34 years now, and the intent, according to our local newspaper, involves "paying homage to the Biblical text that tells of the suffering and crucifixion of Jesus Christ."
+In the small Mississippi town where I live, there is an annual Easter tradition where a Baptist pastor and his associates carry a large wooden cross roughly 7 miles down one of the busiest sections of road in the town.
+This has gone on for 34 years now, and the intent, according to my local newspaper, involves "paying homage to the Biblical text that tells of the suffering and crucifixion of Jesus Christ."

 Does this constitute a public expression of belief?
 Absolutely.
 Not only is this cross carried down one of the busiest sections of road around, the local police and sheriff's department provide escorts.
 So it is not only public in the sense of being put out there for all to see, but it is public in the sense that our local law enforcement agencies assist with it.